A-toys/F-market-f/README.md

 |brand|string||

 ### Association
-- has_many :comments
+- has_many :comments dependent: :destroy
-- has_many :images
+- has_many :images dependent: :destroy
 - belongs_to :user
 - has_one :order
 - has_many :categories